yos1up/scratch2cpp/blocks.md

 (every operator is supported.)

 * Note that Scratch is case-insensitive, but C++ is case-sensitive (that is, "APPLE" is not equal to "apple".)

+* Make sure that hexagonal blocks (condition blocks) are put in hexagonal holes only (not circular ones).

 ### Data